JDNafz/JDNafz/README.md

-I'm a dancer, human, and aspiring software engineer.
+I'm a dancer, human, and software engineer.

 #### Check out some of my repositories :)